jaimeyzzz/jaimeyzzz.github.io/index.md

 ---

 ## About Me
 I am Jia-Ming Lu, a researcher in computer graphics.
 Born in 1995, I received my Bachelor's degree in 2016 and Ph.D. in 2021 from Tsinghua University under the supervision of Professor Shi-Min Hu, focusing on physical animation and simulation techniques.
-From 2021 to 2024, I served as the CFX Technical Lead and Cloth Simulation Topic Owner at miHoYo.
+From 2021 to 2024, I served as the CFX Technical Lead and Cloth Simulation Topic Owner at Anti-Entropy Research Team, miHoYo.

 ## Research Interests